-Using multiple muscle groups allows you to lift heavier weights in general.
-You also engage and strengthen your core muscles, which helps posture and prevents spinal injuries.
+Using multiple muscle groups allows you to lift heavier weights in general while also engaging and strengthening your core muscles.
+At the same time, it helps improve posture and prevents spinal injuries.

 - Allows you to get a full body workout faster and burns more calories